pintjuk/ATM-Exercise/README.md

 ellement:
 	| Reffnumber 	| Text			| 0x17	 	|
 	| 8 bits 	| aligend to 8 bits 	| 8 bits 	|
-element contains an refference number witch is an 8 bit unsigned integer folowed by an UTF-8 string terminated by a EOT(0x17) byte
+element contains a refference number witch is an 8 bit unsigned integer folowed by an UTF-8 string terminated by a EOT(0x17) byte